 Global Routes was founded in 1986 as a non-governmental, non-sectarian organization in collaboration with our sister organization Windsor Mountain.
-Windsor Mountain launched its first program abroad for high school students in 1967!
+Windsor Mountain launched its first program abroad for high school students as Crossroads in 1967!
 Our inaugural community service program in 1986 in Kenya was the very first community service program of its kind.
 Over 25 years later, our unique approach to experiential education and international service combined with our commitment to the host communities in which we serve continue to set us apart from other organizations.

 Our office staff, program leaders, and in-country staff are all committed, passionate individuals who see the value in meaningful travel, opportunities for personal growth, sustainable and responsible development, as well as stepping out into the great unknown.

 What We Believe